QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-As it turns out, the features of the collision change as a function of~$\gamma$ within the analogy pursued above.
-We wish to summarize here three related phenomena.
-Firstly, the collision of ``low-$\gamma$'' (thick) shockwaves proceed such that the two blobs of matter first merge and their subsequent evolution is approximated well by viscous hydrodynamics.
+As it turns out, the features of the collision change as a function of~$\gamma$.
+First, the collision of ``low-$\gamma$'' thick shockwaves proceed such that the two blobs of matter first merge and their subsequent evolution is approximated well by viscous hydrodynamics.
 This is referred to \cite{Casalderrey-Solana:2013aba} as to the Landau scenario~\cite{Landau:1953gs,Belenkij:1956cd}.
-As we demonstrate in more detail in \Fig{fig.thinshocks}, the ``high-$\gamma$'' regime of thin shocks leads to a rich set of transient physics before hydrodynamics becomes applicable.
-The second important phenomenon discussed in \cite{Casalderrey-Solana:2013sxa,Waeber:2019nqd,Muller:2020ziz} is the notion of longitudinal coherence.
-This notion applies to the ``centre-of-mass'' frame of high energy collisions and states that the longitudinal structure of projectiles does not leave an imprint on the transient form of the energy-momentum tensor in the post-collision region provided it is sufficiently localized.

-Finally, despite the differences between thin and thick shocks' collisions at transient times after the remnants dissolve, which takes much longer time than shown in \Fig{fig.thinshocks}, the structure of the late time hydrodynamic flow is very similar in the two cases~\cite{Chesler:2015fpa}.
+As seen in \Fig{fig.thinshocks}, the ``high-$\gamma$'' regime of thin shocks leads to a rich set of transient physics before hydrodynamics becomes applicable.
+Another important phenomenon, discussed in \cite{Casalderrey-Solana:2013sxa,Waeber:2019nqd,Muller:2020ziz}, is the notion of longitudinal coherence.
+This notion applies to the ``centre-of-mass'' frame of high energy collisions and states that the longitudinal structure of projectiles does not leave an imprint on the transient form of the energy-momentum tensor in the post-collision region provided that it is sufficiently localized.
+Finally, despite the differences between thin and thick shocks' collisions at transient times after the remnants dissolve, which take a much longer time than shown in \Fig{fig.thinshocks}, the structure of the late time hydrodynamic flow is very similar in the two cases~\cite{Chesler:2015fpa}.